danilobml/duetto-frontend/README.md

 https://duetto.netlify.app

 *Instructions to check functionalities:

-1.first login with a "teacher" user - username: trina@gmail.com ; password: trina;
+1. first login with a "teacher" user - username: trina@gmail.com ; password: trina;
-2.Swipe right or click on the green button on the "student" Dan;
+2. Swipe right or click on the green button on the "student" Dan;
-3.On the main screen, click on the user profile (pictire on the upper-left corner).
+3. On the main screen, click on the user profile (pictire on the upper-left corner).
 Select logout;
-4.Login with the "tudent" user Dan - username: dan@gmail.com ; password: dan;
+4. Login with the "tudent" user Dan - username: dan@gmail.com ; password: dan;
 5. 2.Swipe right or click on the green button on the "teacher" Trina;
 6. After the match, click on "check availabilities".
-7.Choose a date/time
+7. Choose a date/time
-8.At the payment screen, type the test card number given by Stripe:  4242 4242 4242 4242
-Use a valid future date, such as 12/34.
+8. At the payment screen, type the test card number given by Stripe:  4242 4242 4242 4242 Use a valid future date, such as 12/34.
 Use any three-digit CVC
-9.Go back to main (click on logo, or "Match" on the menu), and check the other screen accessible by the menu options.
+9. Go back to main (click on logo, or "Match" on the menu), and check the other screen accessible by the menu options.